martin-eden/workshop/concepts/AnnotatedLines/ReadMe.markdown

 Works with simple `key=some one-line string` format.

 "Annotated lines" name is too generic as there are many ways to express binding of one-line string to identifier.
-But for now that's the only type of family I'm implementing, so I won't qualify name any further.
+But for now that's the only type of family I've implemented, so I won't qualify name any further.

 ## Details and background